shilpa5010/AWS-SDK/aws-sdk-s3-db-lambda-sns.md

         const lambdaClient = new LambdaClient({ region: 'YOUR_REGION' });
         const snsClient = new SNSClient({ region: 'YOUR_REGION' });

-   Import is not working so i have changed in the code as below
+   Import is not working so i have changed the code  to const rather than to import

 5. DynamoDB Example: Putting an Item